en de

 High in cholesterol

 Finally, French toast is high in cholesterol, with 160mg per 100g serving.
-Cholesterol comes from animal products and is mainly coming from the egg ingredient.
+Cholesterol comes from animal products and mainly comes from the eggs.

 The 2020–2025 Dietary Guidelines for Americans recommend consuming as little cholesterol as possible as a healthy and balanced diet.